 A Jean Kennedy Smith Arts and Disability Program of the John F. Kennedy Center for the Performing Arts

-The first annual VSA Intersections: Arts and Special Education Conference took place in 2013 in Washington, DC.
-VSA Intersections addresses topics such as research, practice, program development, curricula, and policy and places them all at the intersection of arts education and special education.
-VSA Intersections brings together educators, administrators, researchers, teaching artists, and more to build new skills, transfer knowledge, network, and, ultimately, to help shape best practice–improving educational experiences for students with disabilities in and through the arts.
-The 2016 conference will take place August 1-2, 2016 in Pittsburgh, PA.
-Please click here to visit the 2016 conference page to learn more and to register.
+The first annual VSA Intersections: Arts and Special Education Conference took place the following year in Washington, DC, and has convened annually since then to address critical issues in practice, research, program development, and policy as related to arts and special education.
+VSA Intersections brings together educators, administrators, researchers, teaching artists, and more to build new skills, transfer knowledge, network, and, ultimately, to help shape best practice–improving educational experiences for students with disabilities learning in and through the arts.
+The 2017 conference will take place August 6-7, 2017 in Austin, TX.
+Please click here to visit the 2017 conference page to learn more and to register.
 You may also view past conference agendas by clicking on the below links:

 In addition to the VSA Intersections conference, the Kennedy Center offers ongoing professional development, resources, and further programming around the converging fields of arts education and special education:

-- Resources for Parents and Educators , include publications, lesson plans, and activities like Start with the Arts , Visual Arts Teacher Resource Guides , and more.
+- Resources for Parents and Educators , including tipsheets and articles, lesson plans, and activities like Start with the Arts , Visual Arts Teacher Resource Guides , and more.

 - A professional papers series that highlights emerging research and exemplar programs, as well as a bibliography of journal articles on arts education and special education.

 - For more educational resources, visit Arts Edge, the Kennedy Center's free digital resource for teaching and learning in, through, and about the arts.